-The SARB faces a difficult balancing act trying to keep interest rates low for as long as possible to stimulate spending, while containing inflation.
-To avoid this worst-case scenario, the South Africa government must focus on stimulating economic growth based on how it administers and deploys its R500 billion financial support package.
+The SARB faces a difficult balancing act trying to keep interest rates low for as long as possible to stimulate spending while containing inflation.
+To avoid this worst-case scenario, the South African government must focus on stimulating economic growth based on how it administers and deploys its R500 billion financial support package.

 Keep economy open

 Merafe says that the government must also trust that the lockdown served its purpose by preparing the healthcare system for the pending infection surge.
 “As the country grapples with its spike, the economy should remain open to stimulate growth, and the government should avoid knee-jerk reactions, like sending the nation into another hard lockdown.”